loadfred/tinydiffusioncpu/README.md

     - Choice, makes images safe for work
     - Downloads safety checker online if set to true
 - Config
+  - Automatically saved in configs folder when asked in CLI
   - .ini format
   - Ability to edit all options in the config file
   - Read on startup